openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 - The interrupt status can be monitored using the `I2C_INTERRUPT_STATUS` and `APB_INTERRUPT_STATUS` CSRs.
 - Specific interrupt conditions for FIFO read and write flags can be configured using the `INTERRUPT_FIFO_I2C_TO_APB_*_FLAGS_SELECT` and `INTERRUPT_FIFO_APB_TO_I2C_*_FLAGS_SELECT` CSRs.
 - Once an interrupt is triggered, it is automatically cleared when the corresponding condition(message availability, read flag, write flag) is resolved, ensuring efficient interrupt management.
-    - If an interrupt is triggered due to a new single-byte message, the status bit in the respective CSR (MSG_I2C_TO_APB_STATUS or MSG_APB_TO_I2C_STATUS) is cleared by hardware when the message is read.
+    - If an interrupt is triggered due to a new single-byte message, the status bit in the respective CSR (MSG_I2C_TO_APB_STATUS or MSG_APB_TO_I2C_STATUS) is cleared by hardware when the message is read by the firmware via MSG_I@C_TO_APB CSR or by the external device via MSG_APB_TO_I2C CSR.
     - If an interrupt is triggered due to FIFO read flags, the status bit in the respective CSR (FIFO_I2C_TO_APB_READ_FLAGS or FIFO_APB_TO_I2C_READ_FLAGS) is cleared by hardware when the FIFO is read until the the read flags change state.
     - If an interrupt is triggered due to FIFO write flags, the status bit in the respective CSR (FIFO_I2C_TO_APB_WRITE_FLAGS or FIFO_APB_TO_I2C_WRITE_FLAGS) is cleared by hardware when the FIFO is written until the write flags change state.